RidwendDev/Advance-ml-project/README.md

-# Make a ExtraTreesClassifier from scratch 🧩
+# Make a ExtraTreesClassifier algo from scratch 🧩

-This project provides an implementation of a Extra Trees Classifier algorithm from scratch, without libraries scikit-learn. <br>
-i'll embark on a journey to create an Extra Trees Classifier from scratch, immersing ourselves in the intricate details of its inner workings.
+This project provides an implementation of a Extra Trees Classifier algorithm from scratch, without libraries scikit-learn. i'll embark on a journey to create an Extra Trees Classifier from scratch, immersing ourselves in the intricate details of its inner workings.

 By constructing each component step-by-step, we'll uncover the elegance and effectiveness of this ensemble learning technique.
 Our journey begins with crafting a clear pseudocode, ensuring a well-structured and efficient implementation.